When we start out painting, we may think - a home art studio? Why do we need a studio?

 If there is an extra bedroom, a dining room, the attic, basement, garage or any other unused space, go for it.
 Even a walk-in closet will make a great home art studio.

 One time my high school counselor mentioned that she paints every evening.
 Looking around her living room, I asked her where she painted.
 She told me she paints in her basement.
-She goes there in the evenings to paint and unwind from work.
+She said, she goes there in the evenings to paint and unwind from work.

 Good light and ventilation are imperative for our special painting place.